 • Receipts, contracts, and other documents showing how the funds were used

 • Form 1098, the Mortgage Interest Statement, from your lender showing interest payments.
-You’ll get separate 1098s for your mortgage, if you have one, and your home equity loan or HELOC.
+You’ll get separate 1098s for your mortgage, if you have one, and your home equity loan.

 Author Information